Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Introduction

-Our strategy is the following, we aim to employ a neural ODE to learn a time-reparametrizated stiff system, where the time map is suitably built so to reduce the stiffness of the problem.
+{Our strategy is to employ a neural ODE-based non-stiff surrogate for stiff dynamics.
+Namely, we} aim to employ a neural ODE to learn a time-reparametrized stiff system, where the time map is suitably built to reduce the stiffness of the problem.
 The insight is to exploit the advantages of the neural ODEs we previously described while keeping the (online) cost of solving the ODE under control by using an explicit solver.
 Indeed, our main contribution is to employ the time reparametrization induced by the time-stepping of an implicit solver as a way to reduce the stiffness of the system.
 An advantage of this procedure is that it is purely data-driven, meaning that it is possible to avoid manually deriving explicit algebraic expressions for the QSS species as it was done in \cite{ji2021stiff}.
-Once the nonstiff system is solved, the solution is mapped back to the stiff dynamics using a map learnt with a neural network.
+On the other hand, a drawback of our approach is that it is only worthwhile for ROMs: the expensive phase of gathering data for building the time mapping must be offset by a cheap online phase.
+Our technique can also be interpreted as a way to embed adaptive (implicit) time-stepping directly into the neural ODE.
+Thus, we can avoid backpropagation through the implicit solver, which incurs a cubic cost with respect to the number of neural network parameters \cite{kim2021stiff}, thereby greatly reducing the computational cost of training the neural ODE.
+Our reparametrization strategy is also connected with \cite{van2023adaptive,barral2024registration,khamlich2024optimal}, where the authors leverage spatial mappings for adaptive mesh refining to improve computational efficiency and to enhance the representation of nonlinear dynamics in complex systems. {Moreover, recent work \cite{loya2025structure} has demonstrated that a structure-preserving NODE with linear/nonlinear splitting can achieve long-term stability on stiff problems comparable to implicit methods. } Once the nonstiff system is solved, the solution is mapped back to the stiff dynamics using a map learnt with a neural network.
+The neural network is trained once with the neural ODE and shows good generalization properties to parameters outside the training dataset.
 Particular care is taken in the definition of the map so that it has no dependence on time.
-Hence, the model maintains good generalization in time since there is only explicit dependence on the state space.
+Hence, the model maintains good generalization in time for periodic systems since there is only explicit dependence on the state space.

+{Our technique is designed especially for problems where stiffness can be traced back to the case of large eigenvalues with a negative real part.
+Indeed, another largely studied type of stiffness is high-frequency stiffness, which corresponds to the case of reasonably large eigenvalues but very high frequency \cite{petzold1997numerical}.
+In these cases, the system features a fast and a slow solution, where the fast solution must be solved accurately to track the slow one.
+While reparametrization approaches have been proposed \cite{huang1997adaptive}, they have significant limitations since they need to resolve the fast frequency \cite{ascher1999some, richardson2011symplectic}.
+Thus, this kind of stiffness remains a challenge for our approach and an area of ongoing research.
+Indeed, other authors have explored structure-preserving machine learning techniques, such as fast-slow neural networks, to bypass the direct resolution of fast transients in singularly perturbed systems \cite{serino2024intelligent}. }